In Brief

 Feldbinder Spezialfahrzeugwerke GmbH has been building bulk trailers for decades.
 The EUT and KIP represent two distinct engineering philosophies for moving dry bulk cargo:

-- EUT (Einkammer-Universal-Tanker) – sealed pneumatic silo, stainless steel, aerating floor
+- EUT – sealed pneumatic silo, stainless steel, aerating floor

-- KIP (Kippbehälter) – hydraulic tipping body, gravity discharge
+- KIP (Kippsilo) – aluminium pressure silo, hydraulically tipping body, pneumatic discharge assisted by tipping

 Feldbinder EUT – Aerating Floor Pneumatic Silo